Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Conclusion

 \section{Conclusion}

 \yeounoh{ In this work, we explored the potential of leveraging the extended context window offered by Google's \textit{gemini-1.5-pro} for NL2SQL.
-Our findings demonstrate that long-context LLMs can effectively utilize the additional context, achieving strong performances on various benchmarks (Table~\ref{tab:benchmarks}), including of 67.41\% on the BIRD benchmark without fine-tuning or computationally expensive self-consistency techniques.
+Our findings demonstrate that long-context LLMs can effectively utilize the additional context, achieving strong performance across multiple benchmarks (Table~\ref{tab:benchmarks}), including 67.41\% execution accuracy on the BIRD benchmark - without fine-tuning or computationally expensive self-consistency techniques.
 This performance highlights the robustness of the long-context models in retrieving and reasoning over extensive contextual information.
-Specifically, we explore the performance implications of including entire DB schema details, user provided hints, sample column values, synthetic examples for many-shot ICL, for accurate SQL generation.
-We also show that self-correction and verification can improve accuracy further at the cost of increased latency and accumulated tokens.
-Overall, we observe that \textit{gemini-1.5-pro} exhibits a strong retrieval capability over the extended context window, even with mostly irrelevant information.
-We also see that the long context model is more robust to or no longer ``lost in the middle''~\citep{liu-etal-2024-lost}). }
+Specifically, we analyze the impact of including entire DB schema details, user provided hints, sample column values, and synthetic examples for many-shot ICL to improve SQL generation accuracy.
+We also show that self-correction and verification can further enhance accuracy, although at the cost of increased latency and accumulated tokens.
+Overall, we observe that \textit{gemini-1.5-pro} exhibits strong retrieval capabilities over the extended context window, even in the presence of irrelevant information.
+Additionally, our findings indicate that the long context models are more robust and do not suffer from the ``lost in the middle''~\citep{liu-etal-2024-lost}) issue. }